CORPORATE GOVERNANCE GUIDELINES

 3.1 Number, Name, Responsibilities, and Independence of Committees

 The Board currently has four (4) standing committees: Audit, Compensation, Corporate Governance, and Compliance.
 From time to time, the Board may form or disband an ad hoc or standing Board committee.
 Each committee will perform its duties as assigned by the Board in compliance with the Bylaws and the committee’s charter.
 All of the members of the Audit, Compensation, and Corporate Governance Committees shall be independent non-employee directors to the extent required under the listing standards of the NYSE, and meet all required standards of applicable laws, regulations, and rules.
 The Compliance Committee shall be comprised of a majority of members who are independent under NYSE listing standards.

 3.2 Assignment and Rotation of Committee Members

 The Board appoints committee members and committee Chairs, based on the recommendations of the Corporate Governance Committee and subject to applicable law and according to any criteria set forth in the applicable committee charter and any other criteria that the Board determines to be relevant to the responsibilities of each committee.
-Committee membership and the position of the committee chair will not be rotated on a mandatory or regular basis unless the Board determines that rotation is in the best interests of the Corporation.
+Committee membership and the position of the committee chairs will be periodically evaluated for rotation to the extent it serves the best interests of the Corporation.

 3.3 Frequency of Committee Meetings and Agendas

 3.4 Committee Charters

 Each committee will periodically review its charter and recommend to the Board any changes it deems appropriate, and in any event will complete its review at least as frequently as required in the committee’s charter.

 4.1 Annual Review of the Chief Executive Officer

 The Corporate Governance Committee, in conjunction with the Compensation Committee, with input from other non-employee directors, and any other person they deem appropriate, will conduct at least annually a review of the performance of the Chief Executive Officer.
 These committees jointly will establish the evaluation process and determine the specific criteria on which to evaluate the performance of the Chief Executive Officer, in accordance with the charters and principles of those committees.

 4.2 Succession Planning